 In New Orleans, great food isn't reserved for holidays.
 We give thanks for our world-renowned chefs. award-winning restaurants, and fresh Gulf seafood every day.
 Many restaurants in Greater New Orleans are closed for Thanksgiving, but, thankfully, some of our very favorites are open.
 If you're vacationing or just don't want to spend all day in the kitchen, check out these options.

 It always feels like a holiday at Commander's Palace in the Garden District.
-This James Beard award-winning restaurant featuring the cuisine of Chef Tory McPhail will be open Thanksgiving Day from 11 a.m. to 8 p.m.
-Check back soon for menu highlights.
+This James Beard award-winning restaurant featuring the cuisine of new Executive Chef Meg Bickford will be open Thanksgiving Day to the delight of all its guests.
 Make reservations.

-The famous Court of Two Sisters will be offering a Thanksgiving themed brunch from 9 a.m. to 3 p.m.
+The famous Court of Two Sisters will be offering a Thanksgiving themed brunch from 9 a.m. to 3 p.m. and an à la carte dinner from 5:30 p.m. to 10 p.m.
 Ask for a table in the courtyard near the Devil's Wishing Well.
 Between the food and the atmosphere, you'll be wishing you could spend every holiday here.
 Make reservations.

 On Thanksgiving Day, head to the Vieux Carré for Thanksgiving, Oceana style.
 They’ll be open regular hours (8 a.m. to 1 a.m.) and offering all your Creole and Cajun favorites (if the pilgrims could’ve had red beans and rice at the first Thanksgiving, they would have!)
 Make reservations.

-Bobby Herbert’s will be open on Thanksgiving Day from 11 a.m. to 11 p.m.
+Bobby Herbert’s will be open on Thanksgiving Day from 11 a.m. to 12 a.m.
 Come celebrate with friends and family and watch a little football while you’re at it!
-Staying for the weekend?
-Bobby Hebert’s now serves a breakfast buffet on Sundays from 8 a.m. to 11 a.m.
 Make Thanksgiving reservations.

 Join our mailing list for New Orleans